Photo courtesy Jeff Weakley

 Statistics PhD from the University of California, Los Angeles.

 My work is focused on creating better tools for novices to use for data analysis.
-I am developing a theory about what the future of statistical programming should look like, and trying to determine the next steps on the way to those tools.
+I have a theory about what the future of statistical programming should look like, and am working on next steps toward those tools.
 For more, see my dissertation.

-My dissertation was officially co-advised by Rob Gould and Rick Schoenberg, although I have worked closely with Mark Hansen for many years.
-I also work with with the Communications Design Group (CDG), directed by Alan Kay (another member of my dissertation committee).
+My dissertation was officially co-advised by Rob Gould and Rick Schoenberg, although I worked closely with Mark Hansen for many years.
+As a graduate student, I also worked with with the Communications Design Group (CDG), directed by Alan Kay (another member of my dissertation committee).
 A full list of my committee members and abstract of my dissertation is available here.
 Towards my vision of statistical programming, I worked with Aran Lunzer at CDG to create an integration between R and Lively Web.

 My research interests include statistics education, statistical computing, data visualization, and spatial statistics.

-Over the years, my educational career has included elements typically associated with the right brain (design foundations, college English major) as well as the left brain (math was my other undergraduate major, and I am completing my PhD in statistics with a focus on computation).
+Over the years, my educational career has included elements typically associated with the right brain (design foundations, college English major) as well as the left brain (math was my other undergraduate major, and my PhD is in statistics with a focus on computation).